 - The routing algorithm works to improve the quality of the network.
 With the help of the algorithm, we can decide which route is best suited for the network.

 - This works on certain protocols.
 We can also say that it is a formula to apply on the route.

-What is the need of Routing Algorithms?
+What is the need for Routing Algorithms?

 Know why they are needed.

 - We need data over the network in a fraction of seconds.
 We need to transfer data securely over the network.
 The quality of data packets needs to be maintained.
-All these work is done by algorithms written in the routers table.
+All this work is done by algorithms written in the routers table.
 This ensures that the data will be passed over the network as per requirement.
 The routing algorithm is the most crucial part.

 They are the key concepts of networking.
-If you are willing to pursue a career in networking you should know all the routing algorithms and how to implement them.
+If you are willing to pursue a career in networking, you should know all the routing algorithms and how to implement them.

 This has been a guide to Routing Algorithms.
-Here we discuss the overview, working, types and need of the Routing Algorithm respectively.
+Here we discuss the overview, working, types, and need of the Routing Algorithm, respectively.
 You can also go through our other suggested articles to learn more –